 NHS England has recommended that doctors only stop giving prescriptions for medicines when:

 - the medicines are for illnesses that will get better by themselves

 - you can easily buy the medicines from a chemist, supermarket or shop.

 NHS England understand that every local area has different needs and so they have left it up to local Clinical Commissioning Groups to work with local people and service providers to agree how these recommendation should be implemented in their area.

-We want to give our local patients, residents, service providers and other stakeholders the opportunity to share their views to make sure that, as well as saving money to reinvest in improving local services, we can also make sure these new rules work for local people.
+We want to give our local patients, residents, service providers and other stakeholders the opportunity to have their say so we can make sure these new rules work for local people.